TalkBank/batchalign2/README.md

 ### Rock and Roll
 There are two main ways of interacting with Batchalign.
 Batchalign can be used as a program to batch-process CHAT (hence the name), or a Python LSA library.

-- to get started with the Batchalign program, [tap here](#quick-start-command-line)
+- to get started with the Batchalign program (processes and produces CHAT transcripts from TalkBank), [tap here](#quick-start-command-line)
-- to get started on the Batchalign Python Library (advanced, not recommended for most users), [tap here](#quick-start-python)
+- to get started on the Batchalign Python Library (advanced usage, assumes familiarity with Python), [tap here](#quick-start-python)

 ## Quick Start: Command Line